stefpo/node-xjot/README.md

     myObject = { firstName: "John", lastName = "Doe"}

-    console.log(JSON.stringify(contactT.checkType(myObject),undefined,4 ))
+    console.log(JSON.stringify(contactT.validate(myObject),undefined,4 ))

 xjot will not only check the field values.
-It will also modify the values based on the formatting parametes provided.
+It will also perform type convesion and modify the values based on the formatting parameters provided.

 ## Template reference